 Sports Betting with Bbet

 Bbet has pretty weak sports betting offering compared to other top bookies.
 Apart from the popular sports, like AFL, NRL, cricket, soccer and basketball, they don’t have much else to offer.
 It’s less than 15 sports altogether, which is not that great.

-A selection of this size should be enough to satisfy most of the casual bettors.
+A selection of this size should be enough to satisfy most casual bettors.
 However, it’s not a match for what the likes of Unibet or bet365 have on offer.
 On the bright side, the interface looks very clean and neat, meaning that placing bets is very easy even if it’s your first time visiting Bbet.

 The selection of markets also isn’t the best I have ever seen.
 Again, it should be enough for most people, but experienced punters are likely to be left wanting more.
 For example, Bbet usually offers around 11 markets for each AFL match.
 It includes all of the basic bets like win, handicap and first to score.
 However, many big bookies are regularly having even over 100 markets for popular games.
 If Bbet added at least totals or goal scorer markets, their sports offer would look a whole lot better.

 Sports Odds Comparison

 Once again, Bbet scored low in my odds comparison test, which is another testament to how weak their prices are.
 As you can see from the table below, they fall behind both bet365 and Palmerbet.

 Bbet App – Too Simple